FunctionalUrology/SpheroScan/README.md

 - ``` ERROR: pip's dependency resolver does not currently take into account all the packages that are installed.
 This behaviour is the source of the following dependency conflicts. detectron2 0.6 requires black==21.4b2, which is not installed.```.
   - Possible solution: You can simply ignore this error.

-- ``` Address already in use
+- ``` Address already in use.
 Port 4549 is in use by another program.
 Either identify and stop that program, or start the server with a different port.```.
   - Possible solution: Before relaunching, please verify if you have a server already running for SpheroScan by checking your terminal and browser windows.
 If a server is already running, kindly close it.